SpotlightData/preprocessing/README.rst

 Contributing
 ------------

-If you feel like contributing, heres a `link to the repository <https://github.com/mwtmurphy/pre-processing>`_
+If you feel like contributing:

 * `Check for open issues <https://github.com/mwtmurphy/pre-processing/issues>`_ or open a new issue
 * Fork the preprocessing repository to start making your changes